macOS Catalina vs Windows 10 full review

 The Taskbar in Windows is the strip at the bottom of the screen that includes shortcuts to your favourite apps, the Start Menu, and Search.
 It's a little bit like the Dock on a Mac, and a little bit like the Mac menu bar.
 It takes up a lot less space than both, but we like having everything a click away.
 It strikes us that everything is pretty much buried in this set up, but regular Windows users can use shortcuts to find and open apps or documents with ease.

 Windows 10 also uses Tiles.
 These are a little like shortcuts to elements of different apps.
 Similar to Dashboard Widgets in the Mac OS or Glances on the Apple Watch.

-Windows 10 uses can press Alt-Tab or Windows-Tab to see a thumbnail view of the apps that are running, or they can select the full-screen Task View from the taskbar which brings up an over view of the open apps, at which point they can use the mouse to select the app they want.
-Along with this Windows 10 users can use Task View to add desktops so that they can separate certain apps into, well, SPaces, like on the Mac.
+Windows 10 users can press Alt-Tab or Windows-Tab to see a thumbnail view of the apps that are running, or they can select the full-screen Task View from the taskbar which brings up an overview of the open apps, at which point they can use the mouse to select the app they want.
+Along with this Windows 10 users can use Task View to add desktops so that they can separate certain apps into, well, Spaces, like on the Mac.
 These features of Task View sound very similar to Spaces and Expose, which have been on the Mac for years - Spaces was introduced in 2009 for example, and means that apps can be assigned to different desktops.

 A feature that arrived on Windows 10 in the 2017 autumn update was My People - where you can pin up to three contacts to your taskbar so you can stay in constant touch with them.
 If you click on them you'll see two ways of contacting them - Skype and Mail.
 It reminds us a bit of the Friends feature on the Apple Watch which appeared in the first generation and is now long gone because nobody used it.